withalliam/Bachelors/README.md

 # 2021-1 Open Source Software Lab Final Project
 # Wesane game HGU Version
-Web service, made by Seokjun Kim 21600081
+Ip address, made by Seokjun Kim 21600081
 ## Presentation Video Link (YouTube)

 ## What does this project do?